A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Introduction

-Researchers have begun to study developer practices in the burgeoning open source AI ecosystem, providing four key insights for this study.
-First, despite the proliferating number of open models, their reuse is highly concentrated; for example, only 1\% of models on Hugging Face Hub account for 99\% of all downloads~\cite{osborne_ai_2024}.
+Researchers have begun studying developer practices in the burgeoning open source AI ecosystem, yielding four key insights for this study.
+First, despite the proliferation of open models, their reuse is highly concentrated; for example, only 1\% of models on the Hugging Face Hub account for 99\% of all downloads~\cite{osborne_ai_2024}.
 Second, developers on Hugging Face Hub exhibit ``nomadic'' engagement patterns, engaging intensely with models upon their release but quickly migrating to newer models and focusing on model applications rather than sustained collaboration~\cite{choksi_brief_2025}.
-Third, model maintenance activity tends to focus on ``perfective tasks'' like performance enhancements, marking a key difference from typical OSS maintenance activities like bug fixing or feature development~\cite{castano_analyzing_2024}.
-Fourth, while most open LLMs follow a ``develop-then-release'' approach with minimal collaboration before the release, grassroots projects like EleutherAI~\cite{eleutherai_eleutherai_2021}, the BigScience Workshop~\cite{ding_towards_2023,akiki_bigscience_2022}, and Marin~\cite{hall2025marin} have pioneered community-led development of open LLMs (e.g., Pythia, BLOOM) and related artifacts, including open datasets (e.g., ROOTS) and open source LLM training and evaluation frameworks (e.g., GPT-NeoX, LM Evaluation Harness, lighteval).
+Third, model maintenance activity tends to focus on ``perfective tasks'' such as performance enhancements, marking a key difference from typical OSS maintenance activities, such as bug fixing or feature development~\cite{castano_analyzing_2024}.
+Fourth, while most open LLMs follow a ``develop-then-release'' approach with minimal collaboration before the release, grassroots projects like EleutherAI~\cite{eleutherai_eleutherai_2021}, the BigScience Workshop~\cite{ding_towards_2023,akiki_bigscience_2022}, and Marin~\cite{hall2025marin} have pioneered community-led development of open LLMs (e.g., Pythia, BLOOM) and related artefacts, including open datasets (e.g., ROOTS) and open source LLM training and evaluation frameworks (e.g., GPT-NeoX, LM Evaluation Harness, lighteval).

 Beyond these insights, we still have a limited understanding of the open collaboration methods that are used throughout the lifecycle of open LLMs, from the earliest pre-training stages through to downstream reuse and derivative development by the wider community.
-This gap limits our ability to effectively foster the open source AI ecosystem, such as facilitating participation, connecting related projects, recommending or improving governance frameworks, and targeting support for under-resourced areas.
+This gap limits our ability to effectively foster the open source AI ecosystem, such as by facilitating participation, connecting related projects, recommending or improving governance frameworks, and providing targeted support for under-resourced areas.
 We address this gap in our knowledge through an exploratory analysis of open collaboration on open LLMs, guided by the following research questions (RQs):